 The children are clustered around the table, talking excitedly.
-There have been moments of frustration, fear of failure, and finally triumph as Club STEAM members play with “The Empathy Toy”—a blindfolded puzzle game that can be solved only when they learn to understand each other.
+There have been moments of frustration, fear of failure, and finally triumph as ROM In My Backyard (RIMBY) members play with “The Empathy Toy”—a blindfolded puzzle game that can be solved only when they learn to understand each other.

 “We have brought the ROM to children who may not otherwise be able to experience their Museum due to distance or economic barriers,” says Cheryl Blackman, Assistant Vice President, Audience Development, at the ROM.
 “Young participants are immersed in science, technology, engineering, art, and mathematics (STEAM) activities, embedded in the foundations of empathy and community.”